Practicing Day-Trading Risk-Free With a Simulator

 Whether you day-trade the foreign exchange market (forex), stocks, or futures, there are free demo accounts available for you to try.
 Each company that offers a simulator uses a different type of software called a trading platform.
 Taking the time to explore how each platform functions will give you the chance to see which one of them best suits your trading style.

-NinjaTrader is a low-cost trading platform.
-There is an option to download the software for free for trade simulation, advanced charting, strategy backtesting, and other features.
+NinjaTrader is a low-cost futures and forex trading platform with upgrade options.
+To start, you can download the software for free for trade simulation, advanced charting, strategy backtesting, and other features.

-The free software lets users simulate live day trading futures at their leisure.
+The free software lets users simulate live day-trading of futures and currencies at their leisure.
 There is also an option to download data from prior days so you can practice trading with the market activity from that period.

-There is no shortage of forex demo accounts available, but for U.S. residents, Oanda.com offers a lot of flexibility and competitive spreads.
+There are several forex demo account providers to choose from, but for U.S. residents, OANDA offers a lot of flexibility and competitive spreads.

-Oanda practice accounts do not expire, which allows you to practice for as long as you want.
-This can be done through Oanda's desktop trading platform or mobile app.
+OANDA's demo accounts do not expire, so you can practice for as long as you want.
+This can be done through OANDA's desktop trading platform, mobile app, or application programming interface.

-The desktop platform includes trade functions such as placing a stop loss and target (in pips or price) at the same time a trade is taken.
-The program also provides advanced charting and an "autochartist" feature that highlights trade setups based on statistical data.
-The autochartist feature provides support and resistance levels and technical chart patterns.
+The desktop platform includes trade functions such as placing a stop loss and target price at the same time a trade is taken.
+It also provides advanced charting capabilities.